jsummers/deark/readme.md

 Thanks to Haruyasu Yoshizaki and Haruhiko Okumura for the lzhuf.c decompressor.

+Thanks to Dimitriy Ryazantcev for the OS/2 PACK2 decompressor, and other OS/2 code.

 Thanks to countless others who have documented the supported file formats.

 ## Authors ##